mtiller/ModelicaBook/text/source/behavior/equations.rst

 the newly introduced parameters are the same as the hard-coded values used earlier.
 As a result, the default initial conditions will be exactly the same as they were before.
 But now, we have the freedom to explore other initial conditions as well.
+For example, if we simulate the ``SecondOrderSystemInitParams`` model as is, we get the following solution for the angular positions and velocities:

+.. plot:: ../plots/BasicEquations_RotationalSMD_SecondOrderSystemInitParams.py
+   :include-source: no

+However, if modify the ``phi1_init`` parameter to be *1* at the start of our simulation, we get this solution instead:

+.. plot:: ../plots/BasicEquations_RotationalSMD_SecondOrderSystemInitParams_phi1_init=1.py
+   :include-source: no

 .. todo::